The blog elaborates on the healthcare supply chain challenges amid COVID-19 and using emerging technologies to address them.

 Today’s supply chains are reliant on one, centralized authorities that have failed to prepare for such unexpected disruption.
 With blockchain solutions, authorities can establish decentralized systems and thus, eliminate the need to rely on a single authority’s decision.
 Further, additive manufacturing can assist in coping with this shortage.
 Indeed, the FDA has permissioned the use of a 3D printed surgical mask design in response to the shortage of medical equipment stemming from the coronavirus crisis.
 You can find the approved mask design on the NIH 3D Print Exchange.

 Additive manufacturing or 3D printing is the process of using technology to produce things layer by layer, directly from digital files.
 It enables us to make things wherever and whenever they are required.
-That’s too without requiring expensive tools that mass production requires.
+That’s too without requiring the expensive tools that mass production requires.

 We all have heard the issues of counterfeit products and medical equipment during the crisis.
 Blockchain solutions for traceable supply chains can ensure tracking of medical equipment from provenance to end-consumers with provision to check their authenticity.